 What to take to an engagement party?

-Let the engagement invitation be your guide but if the invitation is vague, it is okay to seek clarification from the bridal party.
-Most people will bring a gift (refer to invitation for any requests) but you don’t have to.
+Let the engagement party invitations be your guide but if the invitation is vague, it is okay to seek clarification from the bridal party.
+Most people will bring a gift (refer to the invitation for any requests) but you don’t have to.
 The invitation will usually also include a dress code and anything else you should bring.
 Specific themes or locations may dictate bringing/avoiding certain items (i.e. a garden party may recommend flat shoes or wedges as opposed to high heels, or you may be asked to bring a picnic rug).

 What is an engagement party for/what is the purpose of an engagement party?